Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 ## Multiple property values

-So far, we have discussed wheels that have a single value for every feature used.
+So far, we have discussed wheels where every feature has a single value declared.
 Say, a wheel that is optimized for a particular CPU architecture version, or has one CUDA version lower bound and one upper bound.
 The key point here is that for a variant to be compatible, all its features had to have a value compatible with the system in question.
-This logic is conjunctive — representing logical `AND`.
+This logic is conjunctive, that is representing logical `AND`.
 You need to have a supported CPU, and a CUDA version that is not older than the lower bound, and a CUDA version (the same one) that is older than the upper bound.

-An interesting case for this logic are CPU instruction sets.
+CPU instruction sets are an interesting case.
 Each instruction set is represented by a separate feature, with a single possible value of `on`.
-If the user's CPU supports a given instruction set, it supports said `on` value; if it doesn't, it has no compatible values.
+If the user's CPU supports a given instruction set, it supports said `on` value; if it doesn't, the feature has no compatible values.
 A wheel requiring said instruction set includes this property with the `on` value.
-And for the wheel to be compatible, all its features — in other words, all listed instruction sets — need to be supported.
+And for the wheel to be compatible, all its features, that is all listed instruction sets, need to be supported.

-Now consider the opposite case: e.g., you are building a CUDA-enabled package that supports half a dozen series of GPUs.
-You don't want to build a separate wheel for every GPU — that would be a lot of wheels with significant overlap.
+Now consider the opposite case: e.g., you are building a CUDA-enabled package that supports multiple GPU series.
+You don't want to build a separate wheel for every GPU; that would be a lot of wheels with significantly overlapping contents.
 You want to build a single wheel and declare it compatible with multiple GPUs.
-Conjunctive logic can't work here — you need disjunction, an `OR`.
+Conjunctive logic can't work here; you need disjunction, an `OR`.

-Specifically for this use case, we introduced the ability to specify multiple values for the same feature — with the assumption that at least one value must be supported for the wheel to be compatible.
+Specifically for this use case, we introduced the ability to specify multiple values for the same feature, with the requirement that at least one value must be supported for the wheel to be compatible.
 Consider the following property list.